Amicuchi/PhotoPet/README.md

 ## 📝 Licença

-Este projeto esta sobe a licença MIT.
+Este projeto esta sob a licença MIT.